-Rank Location SP M Amount Brief Rationale 0001 Santa Rosa 02 07 \$25,000.00 Cover the rise in cost of food and supplies.
+Rank Location SP M Amount Brief Rationale 0001 Santa Rosa 02 07 \$50,000.00 Increase needed to help cover the continual rise in food and supplies costs.
 Some of these costs are offset by increased fees.
 However, enrollment efficiency is affected when fees are raised too high.
-0001 Santa Rosa 00 00 \$46,000.00 Equip New Culinary Center with new equipment, tools, small wares, and supplies 0003 Santa Rosa 00 00 \$1,000.00 Graphics and supply budgets were cut in 2003 and have never been restored.
+0001 Santa Rosa 05 01 \$62,000.00 Requesting that the District pay 100% the salaries of Disctrict staff required for effecient operation of the Department.
+Currently this is covered by our Cafe operating budget, not the District.
+0002 Santa Rosa 01 01 \$46,000.00 To equip the Culinary Arts Center with state-of-the-art small equipment, tools, small wares, and supplies to provide students with an optimal learning environment.
+0003 Santa Rosa 01 01 \$1,000.00 Graphics and supply budgets were cut in 2003 and have never been restored.
 This is the amount that the Department is typically over-budget in spite of moving to readers and using file depot.
+0003 Santa Rosa 08 07 \$2,500.00 Increase copy budget since the Copy Center on campus doesn't service the Burdo building.
+0004 Santa Rosa 01 07 \$9,000.00 Currently the Culinary Arts department budget for equipment repair is less than \$4,000.
+The requested increase is to cover the cost of any repairs to commercial restaurant equipment in a district-owned facility that is used daily by students in the Culinary Arts program.
+Enrollment efficiency and student safety are seriously affected when equipment is not in proper working condition.

-0004 Santa Rosa 00 00 \$9,000.00 Cover the cost to repair commercial restaurant equipment.
-Enrollment efficiency and student safety are seriously affected when equipment is not working. \$6,000 was cut from Department budget 09/10 0005 Santa Rosa 00 00 \$10,000.00 Purchase replacement equipment in order to maintain a safe work environment for the students 0006 Santa Rosa 00 00 \$1,000.00 Restore guest speaker budget to program to support student learning 0007 Santa Rosa 00 00 \$500.00 Restore book budget to program to support student learning 0008 Santa Rosa 00 00 \$500.00 Restore periodical budget to program to support student learning
+0005 Santa Rosa 01 07 \$150,000.00 To purchase replacement equipment in order to maintain a safe work environment for the students and to maintain a state-of-the-art learning environment.
+0006 Santa Rosa 01 01 \$1,000.00 Restore guest speaker budget to program to support student learning.
+0007 Santa Rosa 01 01 \$500.00 Restore book budget to program to support student learning.
+0008 Santa Rosa 01 01 \$500.00 Restore periodical budget to program to support student learning.